 How to Get an IRS Tax Transcript

-For step by step instructions on how to Get your IRS Tax Transcript on-line, watch this short video tutorial about the process.
+For step by step instructions on how to Get your IRS Tax Transcript, watch this short video tutorial about the process.

 How to Use the IRS Data Retrieval Tool On FAFSA

-The IRS Data Retrieval Tool is available only for the 2018-2019 FAFSA.
-For instructions on how to use the data retrieval tool, go to https://www.csun.edu/financialaid/financial-aid-tv and search for one of these two videos:
+The IRS Data Retrieval Tool is available for the FAFSA.
+For instructions on how to use the data retrieval tool, go to https://www.csun.edu/financialaid/financial-aid-tv

 How to Submit the Electronic Dependent Verification Worksheet